muhammadyaseen/vae-disentanglement/experiment-notes/Orthogonal Subspaces Idea.md

 This however seems to contradict the dependent nature of GNNs.
 Since for nodes that have parents the features are calculated as a function of features of parent nodes.
 How do we square this with this orth. subspaces idea ?

 Secondly, afaik in 2D we can have a max of 2 orthogonal subspaces (here, 2 1D subspaces aka lines), any additional subspace will be non-orthogonal to at least one of them.
-So if we have $k$ nodes we need the feature dimension to be at least $\mathbb{R}^{k+1}$ for this idea to work?
-In 3D we have 3 1D subspaces
+So if we have $k$ nodes we need the feature dimension to be at least $\mathbb{R}^{k}$ for this idea to work?
+In 3D we have 3 1D subspaces so we can encode 3 inpept. concepts; one in each dim/subspace

-#### Orth subspaces may not be the solution
+#### Orth Sub Spaces may not be the solution
 Orth. subspaces may not directly co-incide with the concept of disentanglement.
 To see why consider the following:

 Let's assume that we have feat. dim of 3 which gives us 3 2d planes pairwise orth to each other.
 Namely the $xy, xz, yz$ planes.